Weedon Chapel Graveyard Schedule of Fees 2023/2024

 2. Conditions of Admission to the Chapel Graveyard

 2.1 The Chapel Graveyard is a place of peace and quiet reflection.
-Visitors must not stand, sit or lean on any memorial or otherwise act in such a way as to cause damage to Chapel Graveyard facilities or property, or offence to Chapel Graveyard visitors.
+Visitors must not stand, sit or lean on any memorial or otherwise act in such a way as to cause damage to Chapel Graveyard facilities or property, or offence to Chapel Graveyard visitors, or to create any disturbance or cause a nuisance in the Chapel Graveyard.

 2.2 Dogs must be kept on a lead at all times and dog owners are to ensure that their pets do not foul the graves or ashes plots.
-Dog owners are to remove any dog faeces immediately and after securing them in a plastic bag, are to deposit them in the dog bin at the entrance to the Park opposite.
+Dog owners are to remove any dog faeces immediately and after securing this in a plastic bag, are to deposit it in the dog bin at the entrance to the Park opposite.

 2.3 No motorcycles, bicycles, skateboards or scooters are allowed in the Chapel Graveyard.

-2.4 The whole of the grounds in the Chapel Graveyard, together with all growing trees and shrubs, as well as plants and flowers once placed on graves or ashes plots, are under the care of the Clerk or other authorised officer.
+2.4 The whole of the grounds in the Chapel Graveyard, together with all growing trees and shrubs, as well as the surface of all graves and ashes plots, including all plants and flowers growing or placed on them, are under the custody and control of the Clerk or other authorised officer.

 3. Purchasing the rights to a burial or ashes plot